Webpage last updated: May 16, 2018. Information will be provided as it becomes available. Prior year information remains posted for reference only.

 CONNECTING YOUTH WITH THEIR ADULT ADVISORS

 An Adult Advisor’s Introduction for Delegates form is included in the Adult Advisor Reference Guide to aid in connecting adults with their delegates.
 Please assist your Adult Advisors by forwarding this completed form to appropriate counties for distribution to assigned delegates.
+We will send adult advisors a list of their delegates ahead of time in order to introduce themselves.
 Adult Advisors and delegates will meet at their 2:15 Meet and Greet on Monday, if not before then.

 COUNTY FACE-TO-FACE ORIENTATIONS ARE NECESSARY

 The orientation your county delegation receives sets the tone for delegate participation at Wisconsin 4-H & Youth Conference.
 Please consider the conference objectives listed in this guide.
 Youth need to know what to expect and what is expected of them.
 A formal orientation including the Adult Advisor(s) and possibly a youth from last year’s delegation is very important.
 We suggest that you build your orientation around the Wisconsin 4-H and Youth Conference orientation PowerPoint, which will be posted on the Wisconsin 4-H website.
 Be sure to review it before your meeting.
 The PowerPoint covers the topics in the following suggested orientation agenda.